Last updated

-If you have little experience with Scala or SBT, we recommend that you follow our Getting Started guide instead.
+If you have little experience with Scala or SBT, we recommend that you follow our instead.

 In your source file, import the Mechanical Turk adapter (Scala syntax):